Based on the statistical model you developed, which of the follow... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes how a confidence interval for the difference in treatment means () is used in statistical inference?
+Which of the following accurately describes the critical region in hypothesis testing?

 2